Raising money for local children’s charities since 1997.

 The history of the Egg Run in Cornwall dates back to 1997, when a trio of bikers had the good idea of organising a ride on Easter Sunday, collecting donations to local children’s charities and taking chocolate eggs to them.
 The run proved popular, and became an annual event.
 In 2001 the Moorlanders took up the responsibility of holding the Egg Run.

-Over 600 motorcycles, and hundreds more people joined us on Davidstow Airfield Runway on Easter Sunday for this year’s Egg Run.
+Over 600 motorcycles, and hundreds more people joined us on Davidstow Airfield Runway on Easter Sunday for the 2019 Egg Run.
 It may have been the hottest Easter, but the 250 donated chocolate eggs were kept safe, and the only thing that melted were the hearts of those that witnessed the size of the Run and the loving nature of those who helped raise over £5,000 for children in care.

 Praised for being well organised and properly marshalled, the Egg Run left the Airfield at 11.10am for the annual spectacle through Camelford fore street.
 It then lead down to Wadebridge, over to Victoria for a fuel and comfort stop, before winding over the Moor and up to Bowden Derra Park.